usnistgov/pyproject2conda/README.md

                           exclude base dependencies.
 This is useful to define environments that should exclude base dependencies
                           (like build, etc) in pyproject.toml.
+  --sort / --no-sort      Default is to sort the dependencies (excluding
+                          `--python-include`).
+Pass `--no-sort` to instead
+                          place dependencies in order they are gathered.
   --header / --no-header  If True (--header) include header line in output.
                           Default is to include the header for output to a file, and not to include header when writing to